baharprh/IndoorHumiditySystem-DEVS/README.md

+# Indoor Humidity Regulation System (DEVS Model)

 ## Description

 This project implements a hierarchical DEVS model of an indoor humidity regulation system using the Cadmium simulation framework.

-The system includes:
+The system consists of the following components:

-- IndoorAir
-- LeakageEstimator
-- Humistat
-- Humidifier
+- **IndoorAir** – Maintains and updates indoor relative humidity (RH)
+- **LeakageEstimator** – Models environmental humidity drift
+- **Humistat** – Hysteresis-based ON/OFF controller
+- **Humidifier** – Moisture injection actuator

-The goal is to regulate indoor humidity around 45% using discrete-event control.
+The objective is to regulate indoor humidity around a 45% reference value using discrete-event control with hysteresis (43%–47%).

 ---